OpenWIS/openwis-documentation/_backlog/OpenWIS-Backlog-000028.md

 kanRelease: 4.1
 kanMetric: 1
 kanSize: 2
-kanPriority: 1
+kanPriority: 10
+kanRepo: OpenWIS/openwis
 ---
 openWIS 3.14-maven3 build errors.
-Looks to be an attempt to build develop, which only supports Maven 2, with Maven 3.
+Looks to be an attempt to build develop, which only supports Maven 2, with Maven 3. (closed by Paul R)